CaioEmPessoa/ShortcutManager/README.md

 Below are some examples of how you can organize and use the app:
 ![image](https://github.com/CaioEmPessoa/ShortcutManager/assets/127911795/b315e252-6a43-4930-82fa-927c41b3b9a8)

+## Installing...
+You can just download the .exe in the "Releases" tab and extract it anywhere.
+Or if you want this normal python version, just clone this repo and install the requirements.
+Carefull to not run the 'save reset.py', it deletes all your data and resets the app to the defaults.

 ## How it does?
 ### Adding a shortcut
 First you need to decide if you want to add a shortcut to a local app, an website or a Steam game(not necessarly) after that you'll see one of theese windows: